aruba/aruba-central-ansible-role/README.md

 ## [](https://github.com/aruba/aruba-central-ansible-role#requirements)Requirements

-- Python 2.7 or 3.5+
+* Python 3.5+
-- Ansible 2.9.0 or later
+* Ansible 2.9 or later
+  * Ansible 2.10+ requires `ansible.netcommon` collection to be installed
-- Minimum supported Aruba Central firmware version 2.5.2
+* Minimum supported Aruba Central firmware version 2.5.2

+* Install all Ansible requirements, with the following command:
+    ```
+    ansible-galaxy install -r requirements.yml
+    ```
+* Install all Python requirements with the following command:
+    ```
+    pip install -r requirements.txt
+    ```

 ## [](https://github.com/aruba/aruba-central-ansible-role#notes)Notes

 - The Aruba Central Ansible modules use Central's REST API.
-For information on REST API and instructions for obtaining an access to the REST API, see the Developer Hub pages in the Aruba Central REST API section, beginning with [Getting Started with REST API](https://developer.arubanetworks.com/aruba-central/docs/getting-started)
+For information on REST API and how to obtain an access for using REST API, visit the Aruba Developer Hub: [Getting Started with REST API](https://developer.arubanetworks.com/aruba-central/docs/getting-started)
-- An API token must be created for a user on Aruba Central and a valid, non-expired **access_token** must be present
+- An API token must be created for a user on Aruba Central's API Gateway and a valid, non-expired **access_token** must be used.
+For more information on how to get started with the API Gateway you can also watch this [YouTube Video](https://www.youtube.com/watch?v=tWEsL7zSOB0).
 - Ensure that the access token was created with "Network Operations" selected in the Application drop-down list.
 - An access token is valid for a period of 7200 seconds or two hours.
 After two hours, it will expire and a new token needs to be created.
 The token expiry time is currently not configurable.